smartobjectoriented/so3/ADDITIONS.md

 # Additions - Part of CI Project for REDS

-* `st2` a modified version of the `st` start script that does not rely on root priviledges and has no networking.
+* `st2` a modified version of the `st` start script that does not rely on root privileges and has no networking.

-The `deploy.sh` script has been entirely rewritten as well as SD card related scripts in order to generate the sd card image without root priviledges.
-Root priviledges are now only required when a real SD card requires to be written, which is a manual opration most of the time.
+The `deploy.sh` script has been entirely rewritten as well as SD card related scripts in order to generate the sd card image without root privileges.
+Root privileges are now only required when a real SD card requires to be written, which is a manual oration most of the time.

 ## Toolchain folder